dcaspit/IMDBClone/README.md

 - Used a RecyclerView with appropriate adapters for displaying lists of movies.
 - For the horizontal scrollable movies preview, i used a RecyclerView with a horizontal LinearLayoutManager.
 - Used fragments for the different sections of the home page, search, and favorites.
-- Implemented a custom GridLayoutManager for the search results to control the grid layout's appearance.
 - For the movie details page, i created a separate fragment.

 **7. Local Storage:**